adafruit/Adafruit_CircuitPython_HTTPServer/docs/examples.rst

 - ``application/x-www-form-urlencoded`` - For sending simple text data without any special characters including spaces.
     If you use it, values will be automatically parsed as strings, but special characters will be URL encoded e.g. ``"Hello World! ^-$%"`` will be saved as ``"Hello+World%21+%5E-%24%25"``
-- ``multipart/form-data`` - For sending textwith special characters and files When used, non-file values will be automatically parsed as strings and non plain text files will be saved as ``bytes``. e.g. ``"Hello World! ^-$%"`` will be saved as ``'Hello World! ^-$%'``, and e.g. a PNG file will be saved as ``b'\x89PNG\r\n\x1a\n\x00\...``.
+- ``multipart/form-data`` - For sending text with special characters and files When used, non-file values will be automatically parsed as strings and non plain text files will be saved as ``bytes``. e.g. ``"Hello World! ^-$%"`` will be saved as ``'Hello World! ^-$%'``, and e.g. a PNG file will be saved as ``b'\x89PNG\r\n\x1a\n\x00\...``.
 - ``text/plain`` - For sending text data with special characters.